Skip to content

 Why gold is usually calculated differently from other assets

 Gold is traditionally held as an inflation hedge, not as a yield-generating asset.
 It pays no dividends, no interest, no rent.
 Its sole economic function is price appreciation (or preservation) relative to fiat currency.
-That means the nominal return on a gold position misses the actual thesis — what matters is the real return, gross of inflation.
+That means the nominal return on a gold position misses the actual thesis — what matters is the real return, net of inflation.
 A 5% nominal gain during a 4% inflation year is a 1% real gain.
 A 5% nominal gain during a 0% inflation year is a 5% real gain.
 The same number hides very different outcomes.

 How the math works